jimweller/kata-claimcheck/README.md

 ## Assumptions

 - The app team will upload the payload and send the message.
 It is a possibility the expectation is to upload a complete package including metadata and payload that needs to be split.
-In which, case there would be some event and processing steps necessary.
+In which, case there would be some event emitted from S3 and processing to split the meatadata from the payload.
 - The module should include the KMS key for encryption
 - The excercise does not require me to include an application.
 The module is tested with terratest.
 - Multiple SDLC environments will be handled outside of the module with something like terragrunt or SDLC progression in a runner (github actions, spacelift, etc.).
 This can be simulated with the terratest by changing AWS accounts in the terminal.
 - Terraform state management is handled by the consumer or the runner
 - OpenTofu is the preferred IaC tool
-- CloudEvents will be used for message
+- CloudEvents will be used for message structure
 - Dead letter queue should be included by default

 ## Tests